MnasNet: Platform-Aware Neural Architecture Search for Mobile: Abstract

 \section{Abstract}

-Designing convolutional neural networks (CNN) models for mobile devices is challenging because mobile models need to be small and fast, yet still accurate.
-Although significant effort has been dedicated to design and improve mobile models on all three dimensions, it is challenging to manually balance these trade-offs when there are so many architectural possibilities to consider.
-In this paper, we propose an automated neural architecture search approach for designing resource-constrained mobile CNN models.
-We propose to explicitly incorporate latency information into the main objective so that the search can identify a model that achieves a good trade-off between accuracy and latency.
-Unlike in previous work, where mobile latency is considered via another, often inaccurate proxy (e.g., FLOPS), in our experiments, we directly measure real-world inference latency by executing the model on a particular platform, e.g., Pixel phones.
-To further strike the right balance between flexibility and search space size, we propose a novel factorized hierarchical search space that permits layer diversity throughout the network.
+Designing convolutional neural networks (CNN) for mobile devices is challenging because mobile models need to be small and fast, yet still accurate.
+Although significant efforts have been dedicated to design and improve mobile CNNs on all dimensions, it is very difficult to manually balance these trade-offs when there are so many architectural possibilities to consider.
+In this paper, we propose an automated mobile neural architecture search (MNAS) approach, which explicitly incorporate model latency into the main objective so that the search can identify a model that achieves a good trade-off between accuracy and latency.
+Unlike previous work, where latency is considered via another, often inaccurate proxy (e.g., FLOPS), our approach directly measures real-world inference latency by executing the model on mobile phones.
+To further strike the right balance between flexibility and search space size, we propose a novel factorized hierarchical search space that encourages layer diversity throughout the network.
 Experimental results show that our approach consistently outperforms state-of-the-art mobile CNN models across multiple vision tasks.
-On the ImageNet classification task, our model achieves 74.0\% top-1 accuracy with 76ms latency on a Pixel phone, which is $1.5\times$ faster than MobileNetV2 \cite{mobilenetv218} and $2.4\times$ faster than NASNet \cite{nas_imagenet18} with the same top-1 accuracy.
-On the COCO object detection task, our model family achieves both higher mAP quality and lower latency than MobileNets.
+On the ImageNet classification task, our MnasNet achieves 75.2\% top-1 accuracy with 78ms latency on a Pixel phone, which is $1.8\times$ faster than MobileNetV2 \cite{mobilenetv218} with 0.5\% higher accuracy and $2.3\times$ faster than NASNet \cite{nas_imagenet18} with 1.2\% higher accuracy.
+Our MnasNet also achieves better mAP quality than MobileNets for COCO object detection.
+Code is at \url{https://github.com/tensorflow/tpu/tree/master/models/official/mnasnet}.